 HS-199 Special Topics (Fall; Variable; 1.00-4.00 Credits) Allows the department to offer special topics not normally offered.
 Departments may offer more than one special topic.
 Prerequisites vary by title.

-HS-200 The Great War (Variable; Yearly; 3.00 Credits; I,H,CW) This class is a social, cultural, and political history of the First World War.
+HS-200 The Great War (Variable; Variable; 4.00 Credits; I,H,CW) This class is a social, cultural, and political history of the First World War.
 While the course will examine the different combatants and theaters of the war, we will focus on the perspective of Britain and the British Empire, as we seek to understand what it was like for soldiers and civilians from many parts of the world to live thought this war.
 Pre- or Co-Req: FYC-101 or EN-110 or EN-109.

 HS-201 Samurai Legends & Lives (Either Semester; Variable; 4.00 Credits; CA,H,I) In this course, students analyze the ways in which the mythic images of the samurai warriors of Japan have been constructed in both Japan and the West.
 Students will read medieval Japanese war tales, administrative and legal documents, memoirs and reminiscences, puppet plays, and view films to understand how these ideas and images were created, and changed, through time.
 Prerequisites: EN110 or EN109.

 HS-204 Australia/New Zealand (Either Semester; Variable; 4.00 Credits; I,H) This course is a comparative introduction to the history of New Zealand and Australia.
 We will begin the course by studying the indigenous people of the region: Australian Aborigines in Australia and Maoris in New Zealand, before moving to think about the arrival of white settlers.
 During the semester, we will pay particular attention to the process of colonization and dispossession, race and gender relations, the search for national identity, popular culture, and politics in the two countries.

-HS-213 History of Ireland (Fall; Variable; 3.00 Credits; H) This course is an introduction to the history of Ireland, beginning with an overview of the early history.
-We will then explore the Tudor revolutions, English colonialism, the influence of religion on Irish identities, Irish Republicanism and home rule movements, the partition of Ireland, the creation of the Irish Republic, and the " troubles " in the North of the island of Ireland.
+HS-213 History of Ireland (Variable; Variable; 4.00 Credits; H,WK-HT) This course is an introduction to the history of Ireland, beginning with an overview of the early history.
+We willexplore the Tudor revolutions, English colonialism, the question of identity in the island, Irish Republicanism. home rule movements, the partition of Ireland, and the " troubles " in the North of the island of Ireland.
 Pre-Req: FYC-101 or EN-110 or EN-109